-During the years ended September 30, 2021 and 2020, BellRing LLC borrowed \$20.0 and \$195.0 under the Old Revolving Credit Facility, respectively, and repaid \$50.0 and \$165.0 under the Old Revolving Credit Facility, respectively.
-There were no borrowings under or repayments on the Old Revolving Credit Facility during the year ended September 30, 2022 prior to the facility being terminated.
-The available borrowing capacity under the Old Revolving Credit Facility was \$200.0 as of September 30, 2021.
-There were no outstanding letters of credit as of September 30, 2021.
+During the year ended September 30, 2021, BellRing LLC borrowed \$20.0 under the Old Revolving Credit Facility and repaid \$50.0 under the Old Revolving Credit Facility.
+There were no borrowings under or repayments on the Old Revolving Credit Facility during the year ended September 30, 2022, prior to the facility being terminated.

-As of September 30, 2022, expected principal payments on the Company's debt for the next five fiscal years were:
+As of September 30, 2023, expected principal payments on the Company's debt for the next five fiscal years were: